organized-puns/gg.parse/c_sharp/readme.md

     IS _AS INTENDED_... groups by definition are always transitive and any other.
 -   Data functions, eg {'a'..'b'} ALWAYS have production `none` because have them annotated is just overhead (that is to say I can't think of a good use case at the moment).
     IT SHOULD have a clear error though, something like "found production rule without identifier".
+- DO NOT DO THIS: Remove condition from log, it can be replaced with sequence(condition, log).
+No it can't because the log RANGE will NOT cover the preceding sequence.

 Todo (for mvp)
 ---------------